 Every business has those issues and tasks that keep getting put to the backburner while they get on with their core business.
 If you have a lag in customer-focused work at this time, it’s a great opportunity to stocktake the store room, carry out repairs and maintenance, audit the books, review business processes and get a little staff training in.

-The more productive you are now, the less you’ll have to worry about in 2017.
+The more productive you are now, the less you’ll have to worry about next year.

 If you really need some extra productivity out of your staff before the work Christmas party, you can reward them for it with performance-based bonuses like extra time off or extra paid holidays in return for meeting extra KPIs.